First Move · AI Software ·

 Microsoft

-What Changed: Unveiled seven new in-house AI models under its MAI (Microsoft AI) division at Build 2026, covering language, coding, voice, and image generation.
+What Changed: Microsoft unveiled seven new in-house MAI (Microsoft AI) models at Build 2026, spanning image, speech, transcription, reasoning, and code.

-Consequence: This move reduces its reliance on third-party models and strengthens its independent AI development.
+Consequence: This move reduces Microsoft's dependency on partner OpenAI's technology and strengthens its independent model lineup for various applications.

 New models